UK businesses call on government to outline support amid '500%' energy bill increase

-As Jacob Rees-Mogg puts the finishing touches on his package to help struggling companies with their energy bills, businesses are calling for certainty about the type of support they will receive.
+As Jacob Rees-Mogg, the UK's secretary of state for business, energy and industrial strategy, puts the finishing touches on his package to help struggling companies with their energy bills, businesses are calling for certainty about the type of support they will receive.

-On Wednesday, the business secretary is expected to announce how companies, schools, hospitals, charities and other non-domestic consumers will be spared some of the pain of rising gas and electricity bills.
+On Wednesday, Mr Rees-Mogg is expected to announce how companies, schools, hospitals, charities and other non-domestic consumers will be spared some of the pain of rising gas and electricity bills.

 A cap of £2,500 ($2,841) from October 1 for average household energy bills in England, Scotland and Wales has already been announced by the government, but while businesses have been promised equivalent support, they have been waiting for details as officials have been drawing up a bespoke programme.